h2oai/residuals-vis/residuals/vis/tasks.md

 + update tooltip text after transition
 DONE + transition y-axis label position
 + use a named transition for repeated transition patterns?
++ abstract out tooltip so that it is easier to update from setModelTransition.js

 + support multiple datasets
 + add static exemplar dataset from h2o-3 Aggregator for Rossman